Your Dental Health Benefits from Fluoride Treatments

 What Is the Best Way to Receive Fluoride Treatment?

 The optimal way to receive fluoride treatments is to visit your dentist for cleanings and exams twice a year when you receive fluoride treatments at the end of the procedure.
-If you are prone to the problem of tooth decay and cavities, it helps to inquire with your dentist how you can prevent the problem by adopting simple self-care measures.
+If you are prone to the problem of tooth decay and cavities, it helps to inquire with your pediatric dentist Baltimore how you can prevent the problem by adopting simple self-care measures.

 Your dentist may recommend the following to help prevent the occurrence of tooth decay in your mouth: